 Option Description CONTAINER or IMAGE This option indicates the container name to use to execute the command.
 If thetmp parameter is used, this name will be used to target an image .
-COMMAND Single command to execute in the container. -b, background Executes the command in background as a daemon. tmp Creates a dedicated and temporary container to execute the command.
+COMMAND -b, Single command to execute in the container.
+Executes the command in background as a daemon. background tmp Creates a dedicated and temporary container to execute the command.

+'''

-''' Execute the command bloodhound
+Execute the command bloodhound in the container demo:

+exegol exec demo bloodhound